dw2

 Selecting the most exciting mobile startups

-Filed under: Barcelona, Mobile Monday, innovation, startups — David Wood @ 3:32 pm
+Filed under: Barcelona, innovation, Mobile Monday, startups — David Wood @ 3:32 pm

 • Study the online details of each of 50 attractive mobile startup companies;